 Forno a Vapore Amedeo Giusti

-This bakery uses long-standing recipes to create excellent baked goods.
+This bakery uses long-standing recipes to create excellent eats.
 It’s a great option for simple-yet-fabulous focaccia take-away sandwiches or a sweet treat.

 Pizzeria da Felice